 - Use this formula: =A1/SUM($A$1:$A$10)

 This creates proportional weights that sum to 1, ideal for weighted averages.
-I can then easily adjust these in my SUMPRODUCT formulas for flexible analysis.
+These weights can then be adjusted in SUMPRODUCT formulas for flexible analysis.